-Acceptance for graduate study requires approval by both the Graduate School and the Center for Molecular Medicine and Genetics.
+Acceptance for graduate study requires approval by both the Graduate School and the Genetic Counseling Graduate Program.
 Specific admissions requirements include:

 - Test of English as a Foreign Language: Applicants whose native language is other than English are required to take the Test of English as a Foreign Language (TOEFL) or other English proficiency examination.
+There are exceptions to these requirements.
 See here for additional details: https://gradschool.wayne.edu/admissions/english-proficiency.

 - Specific Courses: Successful completion of undergraduate course work in the following: